 If your loan amount exceeds $144,000 and you’re using remaining entitlement, you may have to cover a down payment.
 A VA-backed loan may help you borrow above your county loan limit, though, in that case.
 But in the end, your lender needs to approve you for the loan amount.

 What If You’ve Bought A Home With A VA Loan Already?

 As mentioned above, one of the benefits of a VA loan is being able to reuse its loan benefit.
 It’s available as long as the qualifying service member maintains their eligibility and qualifies with a lender.
 So, you can buy a second home without necessarily worrying about a use limit.

 You can even have two VA loans at the same time in some situations.
 But it usually requires a service member to receive permanent change of station (PCS) orders.

 In most cases, though, your second VA loan follows the repayment of the first.
 You also have to pay off the original home if you want your full entitlement restored.
 If not, you can use the remaining entitlement to cover your new loan.

 Alternatively, you may still have an unpaid loan on your first home that you plan to keep.
-While you’ll need to qualify for both payments, your original VA loan-backed property can be transitioned to the second home.
+While you’ll need to qualify for both payments, your original property with an outstanding VA-backed loan can be considered a second home.

 Just be mindful of the VA’s loan occupancy requirements.
 If you buy a property, you must move in within 60 days.
 However, anyone on active duty can have their house or dependents act as a stand-in.

-The Bottom Line: Using A VA Loan For An Investment Property Is Possible Under Certain Guidelines
+The Bottom Line: Using A VA Loan For Investment Income Is Possible Under Certain Guidelines